 Custodial credit risk - deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
-As of September 30, 2018, all of the League's bank balance of \$226,685 was insured and was not exposed to custodial credit risk.
+As of September 30, 2021, none of the League's \$262,588 bank balance was exposed to custodial credit risk because it was insured and collateralized.
 Although it is not specifically addressed in the League's investment policy, the League typically limits its exposure to this type of risk by controlling who holds its deposits.